Dennis Harrah: Los Angeles Rams

-Harrah was selected eleventh overall by the Los Angeles Rams in the 1975 NFL draft.
+Harrah was selected 11th overall in the first round by the Los Angeles Rams in the 1975 NFL draft.
 He helped the Rams win the NFC West six times (1975–79 and 1985) and the 1979 NFC Championship Game.
 During his tenure with the team, the Rams led the NFC in Points Scored in 1976, Total Yards Gained in 1980, and Yards Rushing in 1976 and 1980.
 He served as team captain for six years and played in the Pro Bowl six times.

 As a rookie in 1975, Harrah backed up starter Joe Scibelli and played on special teams.
 In 1976, he took over at right guard and held that position for 12 seasons.
 He was nicknamed "Herk" by his teammates, short for Hercules.
 Harrah was one of the players who appeared in the 1986 Rams promotional video, Let's Ram It, introducing himself with the rapped line "I'm a mountain man from West VA."